skyflowapi/skyflow-go/readme.md

 ### Invoke-connection

 Using  InvokeConnection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
 To invoke connection, use the invokeConnection(config ConnectionConfig) method of the Skyflow client.
-The parameter config object must have `connectionURL` and `methodName` are required and remaining are optional.
+The config object must have `connectionURL`,`methodName` and remaining are optional.

 ```go